Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 | 5 | Glowing writings in sylvan float around you in circles. |
 | 6 | Ominous whispers can be heard by you and those affected by your magic. |

-#
+# Fey Tongue
-Starting at 1st level,
+Starting at 1st level, you can speak, read, and write Sylvan.
+Additionally, you gain proficiency in [[Deception]].